amaurijp/nanotox_db/README.md

 ===============================================================================

 The `nanotox_db_1.csv` file is in version 1.0 and it was obtained from the processsing of 53,335 articles abstracts.
-The title of each article indexed in the `nanotox_db_1.csv` is detailed in the file `filename_id_1.csv`.
+The DOI of each article indexed in the `nanotox_db_1.csv` is detailed in the file `filename_id_1.csv`.